Business Registration in Ontario

-You may operate a sole proprietorship using your own name, with no additions.
-If you choose to do this, you don't need to register your business' name.
-If you call it anything else, however, your business name must be registered with the Companies Branch of the Ministry of Consumer and Business Services.
-So if I set up my business as a sole proprietorship and do business under the name "Susan Ward" I don't need to register it.
-If I want to use the name "Susan Ward & Sons" or "Ward's Word Emporium", then I need to go through the business registration procedure.
+You may operate a sole proprietorship using your own name with no additions.
+If you choose to do this, there's no need for a business registration.
+But if you call it anything else, your business name must be registered with the Companies Branch of the Ministry of Consumer and Business Services.
+So if I set up my business as a sole proprietorship and do business under the name "Susan Ward," I don't need to register it.
+If I want to use the name "Susan Ward & Sons" or "Ward's Word Emporium," then I need to go through the business registration procedure.

 Certain words or expressions are prohibited.

 For instance, you can't use words that imply incorporation such as Limited or Inc., or words that imply the business is associated with any branch of government.
 Registering Your Business Name in Ontario provides all the details about which words or expressions can't be part of the name of your sole proprietorship.

 Step 2.
 Conduct a search or searches for your chosen business name (and/or similar names) to see if another business is using the name you've chosen.

 A trademark protects your business name — not a name registration.
 Registering your name does not guarantee exclusivity.
 The Business Names Act doesn't prohibit the registration of identical names, so you can register a business name used by another company.
 Keep in mind, if you do so — or if you register a name that's confusingly similar — you may end up in a lawsuit, so it's a good idea to search whether anyone else is using the name you want.
 There are several different ways to conduct a name search:

 - ServiceOntario Integrated Business Services Application.
 This search spans Ontario only and charges between $8 and $26 for a report.